San Francisco Unified School District: History

 Arlene Ackerman began her tenure as the superintendent of SFUSD on August 1, 2000.
 In May 2004, the district received $3.3 million for whistleblowing a company defrauding a federal program meant to provide internet to disadvantaged children.
 In June 2004, Ackerman announced that Progress Energy Inc would pay SFUSD $43.1 million to settle a case accusing its subsidiary, Strategic Resource Solutions, of defrauding the district in an energy deal.

 The David Lynch Foundation sponsored the Quiet Time transcendental meditation program at various SFUSD middle and high schools.
 Visitacion Valley Middle School was the first school to adopt the program in 2007.

 SFUSD dropped Columbus Day from the school calendar in January 2017.

 In early March 2020, SFUSD temporarily closed Lowell High School and adjacent Lakeshore Elementary School after some family members of students reported respiratory illness at the beginning of the COVID-19 pandemic in the United States.
-All schools were then closed on March 16th, for 3 weeks, which was subsequently extended until the end of the school year with distance learning implemented for students.
+The district then closed all schools on March 16, for 3 weeks, which was subsequently extended until the end of the school year with distance learning implemented for students.
 In July 2020, they announced that schools would remain closed into the next school year.

 On February 3, 2021, San Francisco City Attorney Dennis Herrera announced that, on February 11, he will sue the San Francisco Board of Education, SFUSD, and Superintendent Vincent Matthews for violating state law by not having a plan to "offer classroom-based instruction whenever possible".
 The lawsuit was the first of its kind, wherein a civil action is filed by a city against its school district over COVID-19 school closures, within the state of California.
 The suit is supported by Mayor London Breed, who has criticized the Board for focusing on renaming 44 SFUSD schools during the pandemic.
 Both the Board and Matthews have criticized the suit, calling it wasteful and inaccurate.

 On February 15, 2022, three members of the school board were recalled in the 2022 San Francisco Board of Education recall elections.

+The district planned to close some schools by 2025 amid a loss of 10,000 students, but halted those plans and replaced superintendent Matt Wayne in October 2024.